 Post-1952 regimes.
-The most important leader of the MNR, Víctor Paz Estenssoro, was president of Bolivia in 1952-56 and instituted the most revolutionary part of the party's program.
+The most important leader of the MNR.
+Víctor Paz Estenssoro, was president of Bolivia in 1952-56 and instituted the most revolutionary part of the party's program.
 In 1956 he was replaced by the more conservative Hernando Siles Zuazo, whose primary concern was to stop an inflation that had followed the 1952 revolution.
 That inflation had in many ways completed the revolutionary process by virtually destroying the older middle class supporters of the MNR.
 With massive financial support from the United States, the inflation was stopped; but most of the advanced social programs of the revolution were suspended as well.
 The government ended worker co-administration of the nationalized mine companies and cut back on expanded social services and other such measures.
-It also invited U.S. petroleum companies back into Bolivia for the first time since 1937. when Standard Oil of Bolivia had been confiscated by the Toro government.
+It also invited U.S. petroleum companies back into Bolivia for the first time since 1937, when Standard Oil of Bolivia had been confiscated by the Toro government.

 The return of Paz Estenssoro to the presidency in 1960 did not bring a new movement toward social reform.
 Rather, the consolidation achieved by Siles Zuazo was further developed, with the power of the army being revived under U.S. support.
-The attempt of Paz Estenssoro to renew his presidential term for another four years, in 1964, led to the splintering and eventual destruction of the MNR and to the overthrow of his government by the military.
+The attempt of Paz Estenssoro to renew his presidential term for another four years, in 1964, led to the splintering and temporary destruction of the MNR and to the overthrow of his government by the military.

 With the support of many conservative elements and the peasant masses, the vice president, Gen. René Barrientos, seized the government and proceeded to dissolve most of the organized labour opposition.
-From 1964 until his death in 1969, Barrientos continued with the process of conservative economic reform and political retrenchment, with a deliberate attempt to demobilize all the popular groups, except the peasants, that had risen to some power as a result of the National Revolution.
+From 1964 until his death in 1969, Barrientos continued with the process of conservative economic reform and political retrenchment, with a deliberate attempt to demobilize all popular groups except the peasants, who had risen to some power as a result of the National Revolution.
 It was during Barrientos' period in office that a poorly organized antigovernment campaign, led by the Argentinian-born revolutionary Ernesto (Che) Guevara, was destroyed in 1967, largely because of its failure to mobilize the peasants.
-The death of Barrientos brought the vice president, Luis Adolfo Siles Salinas, into office temporarily; he was forcibly replaced in mid-1969 by Gen. Alfredo Ovando Candía, who in turn was forced out of office, after he had nationalized Gulf Oil Company holdings, by the more radical Gen. Juan José Torres in October of 1970.
-The death of Barrientos ended the power of the more conservative elements of the national army.
-There followed a rapid movement by the more reformist military leaders toward reconciliation with the previously oppressed labour unions and an accommodation with the radical student movement.